official-urias/official-urias/README.md

 - 👋 Hi, I’m Emmanuel ,you can call me urias
 - 👀 I’m interested in Data Science ,AI and Machine Learning
-- 🌱 I’m currently studying as a computer science and Engineering student
+- 🌱 I’m currently studying  computer science and Engineering student
 - 💞️ I’m looking to collaborate on all sorts of projects
 - 📫 You can reach me on linkedin www.linkedin.com/in/
 emmanuel-ansah-5ba820228 and on my email stillmanuel223@gmail.com